Name & Address and IRS Codes

 - Your three highest years of WRS earnings.
 The years do not need to be three years in a row, nor your three most recent years.

 - Your final average monthly earnings (FAE).
-Your FAE is calculated by adding the total earnings in your three highest years, dividing the total by the total service credited for those three years, then dividing the result by 12.
+Your FAE is calculated by adding the total earnings from your three highest years, dividing that amount by the total service credited for those three years, then dividing by 12.

 - Section 10 – Retirement Benefit Projections: This section shows estimates for your retirement benefit under both the money purchase and formula methods.
 These are not official estimates; they are for your general information only.
 For more information about projecting your retirement benefit, see the WRS Retirement Benefit Calculations page.

-- If you are older than normal retirement age for your employment category , the amounts are calculated based on your age as of January 1.
+- If you are older than the normal retirement age for your employment category, the amounts are calculated based on your age as of January 1.